mpienkosz/awesome-ml/README.md

 # Awesome ML

-List of sources for Machine Learning, NLP and software engineering for ML, that I come back to or that simply caught my attention ;)
+A bit chaotic list of sources for Machine Learning, NLP and software engineering for ML, that I come back to or that simply caught my attention ;)

 ### 1. Machine Learning frameworks
 * [Lore](https://github.com/instacart/lore): A python framework to make machine learning approachable for Engineers and maintainable for Data Scientists